zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/lse/_index.md

     - Understand what Large System Extensions are
     - Find out if an application is using Large System Extensions

+prerequisites:
+    - An [AWS account](/learning-paths/cloud/providers/aws/) to use for accessing different AWS Graviton instance types.
+Other Arm Linux machines can be substituted as needed.

 ## Tags.
 No whitespace.
 An underscore will be visually replaced with whitespace.
 skilllevels: Introductory